 Offering first-time visitors and loyal customers the same thing is a lazy strategy.
 Just look how Steve engages first-time site visitors with a pop-up window offering a 15% discount:

 When you know the number of a visitor’s name, pages/items she or he looked through; you can use this info in your automated communications.

 For example, personalization by name in chatbot welcome message:

-The personalized cross-sale tactic every e-com can use with the help of chatbot
+The personalized cross-sale tactic every e-com can use with the help of a chatbot

 31% of e-com revenue comes from personalized product recommendations.